zerotohero-dev/spike/ARCHITECTURE.md

         N->>+K: cache the root key for redundancy

-        Note over N: Create an `initialized tombstone in the database.
+        Note over N: Create an `initialized` tombstone in the database.

-        N->>+P: return the encrypted root key

-        Note over P: save encrypted root key locally.
-        Note over P: where the root key is saved is configurable.
+        Note over N: Save the encrypted root key in the database.

-        Note over P: `spike login` will exhange the encrypted root key<br>and the password with short-lived session token. else already initialized
+        Note over P: `spike login` will exchange the password with a short-lived session token. else already initialized
         N->>+P: error: already initialized
     end